epxlp/Genetics_short_course_2016/pract1_Intro2Gen/answers/README.md

-# Practical: Introduction to genetic data
+# Practical 1: Introduction to genetic data
 # ANSWERS

 > (1) When is `less –S {file}` a better command to use to have a quick look at a file?